Answering any questions about how membership works.

 As long as you currently have a property that you can describe on your profile, you may join as a host and restrict the availability until you're ready to receive guests.
 If your situation changes, you can update that calendar any time.

-To use guest privileges on the site you must be traveling by RV, and you must have toilet facilities on board.
+To use guest privileges on the site you must be traveling in a self-contained RV, with all functions of living, especially including toilet facilities available inside the RV.

 Most hosts are also RVers, but others join for a variety of reasons: They may be considering buying an RV, retired from RVing, enjoy meeting and introducing travelers to their region, have a property they enjoy sharing, enjoy hearing traveler's stories, or own a small business and, like Walmart, hope to gain a customer.

-Our hosts expect all guests' RVs to have on-board sanitary facilities, including a toilet system and holding tank.
-They provide a parking spot, not access to their home or a location for outdoor sanitation needs.
+The RV must have on-board sanitary facilities, including a toilet system and holding tank.
+Hosts provide a parking spot, not access to their home.
 Whether your RV is manufactured or home-made, this is a condition of eligibility.

 In an urban setting, hosts may be concerned about neighbours and appearances as well.
 Tent trailers may be rejected by some hosts for this reason even if they meet the above qualifications of an RV.